-Now that summer is around the corner (after a long LONG winter) it’s time to think about outdoor dining, picnics and barbeques.
-Potato Salad is one of those classic side dishes that always seems to appear in the summer.
-Like Coleslaw.
+Potato Salad is one of those classic side dishes that always seems to appear in the summer because it goes so well with outdoor dining, picnics and barbecues.
 What I like about it the most is that you make it ahead.
 Early in the day is fine but the day before is even better.
 That way the potatoes have a chance to soak up the dressing and you have a relaxing dinner prep.

 I usually boil the potatoes with the skins on because I’ve discovered you can peel a cooked potato easily once it’s cooled enough to handle.
 And I’m all for making things easy.
 I’m not sure but I think this may help with keeping a bit of the nutritional value too.
 Try not to overcook them or you’ll end up with mashed potato salad.
-Which isn’t actually too bad except for the texture.
+Don’t cut your potatoes too small before boiling or they will absorb too much water which also contributes to mushy potatoes.
 And don’t forget to season the potato water with salt.

 For the dressing I like to use a combination of regular mayonnaise and the whipped type that’s sweet.
 Miracle Whip.
 You can use all of either but I prefer to use some of each as one is too sweet and one isn’t sweet enough.
 And my mom’s trick is to add about a tablespoon of sweet pickle juice.
 Then add a tablespoon of dijon, just to give it a little kick.
 Mix that all together, season with salt and pepper and pour over the potato mixture.
 Toss it around until well blended and refrigerate all day or over night.
 It might appear to be too much dressing but the potatoes will soak some of it up and it should be perfect after hanging around in the fridge for a while.

 Here’s the recipe: